It doesn’t take a genius to find loads of things to do in Berlin.

 Berlin has a rich and dark history characterized by division and reunion.
 Bombed into near oblivion during World War II, home to the Nazi headquarters, and the site of a recent creative renaissance – Berlin has a fascinating story to tell around every corner.
-To compare the city of Berlin as it is today to the city that it was less than 100 years ago results in such a shocking comparison that it’s almost impossible to believe it’s the same city.
+Berlin has changed so much in the last century that it’s almost impossible to believe it’s the same city.

 Reichstag – Germany’s Most Iconic Building